Placement Center

 Career Guidance Workshops

-The sessions listed below will held during the ALA 2025 Annual Conference in Philadelphia, PA in the JobLIST Placement & Career Development Center.
+The sessions listed below will be held during the ALA 2026 Annual Conference in Chicago, IL in the JobLIST Placement & Career Development Center.
 Continue to visit this page as more sessions will be added as we get closer to the conference.

 Looking for a job?...
 Any job?...
 Or a job that will engage and empower you?
 A job that not only utilizes your skills, but supports curiosity and growth, provides professional stimulation, and offers leadership opportunities?
 Workplace engagement is often considered a crucial factor in job satisfaction and retention, as well as a powerful antidote to burnout.
 And job satisfaction—which can involve a variety of factors like salary, benefits, condition and nature of work, coworkers, communication, and professional autonomy—is, in most instances, the ultimate goal for the job seeker.